 - different # of people needed per volunteer job

-With the above, the above would mean hundreds of different variations.
-And with DIBS, you will need to create a ‘DIB’ for every one of these variations, that’s hundreds and hundreds of volunteer ‘DIBS’ just for one tournament.
+The above would mean hundreds of different variations.
+And with DIBS, you will need to create a ‘DIB’ for *every* one of these variations, that means you have to create hundreds and hundreds of volunteer ‘DIBS’ just for one tournament.
 Here are just a few of the many limitations:

 An important task in managing a volunteer bond program is to keep track of parents who have completed their volunteer hours so your league finance people can either reimburse the parents’ volunteer bond or send a family their check back to them.
 From the perspective of your parents, their expectation is after they complete their volunteer hours, they will be reimbursed for the volunteer bond they paid or have their volunteer bond check returned to them.
 With DIBS, there is no functionality to keep track of families to whom you have reimbursed (or returned their check back to them for their volunteer bond).
 This is another thing you need to track manually, either in Excel or Google sheets – read: more hours spent going back and forth from your spreadsheet to DIBS.
+For a typical youth sports league with, say 500 players (so about 400 families), this will take anywhere from 10 to 15 hours per week for your volunteer team.
 The ideal alternative is a volunteer management system that provides an easy way for you to keep track of families and the status of their volunteer bond.
-So, either dozens of hours of work with DIBS tracking volunteer bond status, or an automated tracking process with a volunteer management system?
+So, either you spend dozens of hours of work per month manually tracking volunteer bond status with your DIBS process, or you can use an automated tracking process with a volunteer management system.

 Another very important aspect of managing family/parent volunteers is making sure parents know the status of their volunteer hours, either mid or at the end of the season.
 It’s not enough to say that parents can see their volunteer hours in their DIBS interface.
 For one, the inference is that your volunteer coordinators have verified parents’ volunteer hours.
 And two, parents may or may not look at their DIBS interface.
 As we all know, being a parent is all-consuming, so if you have no way to inform parents of the status of their volunteer hours, it’s almost a ‘gimme’ they are not going to know the status of their volunteer hours.
 DIBS has no functionality to inform parents of the status of their verified volunteer hours.
 Ideally, you want to have a software tool that will automatically monitor families’ volunteer hours and notify those who are low on volunteer hours and are in danger of not meeting the volunteer bond requirements.
 A full-featured volunteer management system will provide this.

 While at first glance the DIBS feature set (it’s not accurate to call it a volunteer management system) seems as if it can handle your league’s volunteer bond program needs.
 However, with the multiple important – time-intensive tasks – you need to do to manage your program, there’s much more to consider.
-In this post, we’ve covered the big considerations: 1) the ability to categorize, condense and create volunteer positions that are easy to manage and easy for parents to sign up for, 2) tracking the status of families’ volunteer bond and 3) the ability to automatically notify families of the status of their volunteer hours.
-And when you fully consider everything volunteer coordinators in youth sports leagues or organizations do in managing their volunteer bond program, you’ll start to realize you have many more important needs than what the SportsEngine DIBS feature provides.
-Google is one click away, type in ‘volunteer software for youth sports leagues’ and you’ll be on your way to finding a solution that will better suit your volunteer program needs.
+In this post, we’ve covered the big considerations: 1) the ability to categorize, condense and create volunteer positions that are easy to manage and easy for parents to sign up for, 2) tracking the status of families’ volunteer bond and, 3) the ability to automatically notify families of the status of their volunteer hours.

 Unlock the full potential of your volunteer program.
 Download our comprehensive whitepaper for a deep dive into proven strategies and valuable insights.
 Subscribe to our newsletter for instant access.